 Depending on who’s involved and where and how the electrical accident occurred, an electrical accident claim can help alleviate the burden and provide crucial financial stability.
 A wrongful death claim could greatly benefit the surviving family if the worst happened and a loved one died from electrical injuries.

 If you or a loved one was injured or killed in an electrical accident in Louisiana, you might be entitled to compensation for various damages, including lost wages, pain and suffering, medical bills, and more.
-The experienced electrical injury attorneys at Herman, Herman & Katz have helped clients involved in electrical accidents get the compensation they deserve while holding negligent parties accountable.
+The experienced electrical injury attorneys at Herman, Katz, Gisleson & Cain have helped clients involved in electrical accidents get the compensation they deserve while holding negligent parties accountable.
 Contact us online for a free case review or call 844-943-7627.

 Comments for this article are closed.